ytx-readings/habit-books/reading-notes/The Now Habit by Neil Fiore.md

     5. **UFOs – unidentified flights of originality**
         * Creative and often seductive thoughts usually are not useful to you while you complete quality work.
         * Let them fly away or undisturbed, or write them down so you may later reconsider them if you wish.
-* ✅ By identifying and recording distractions, you’ll be keeping interruptions to a minimum.
-And because you know that the distractions will be dealt with soon if they’re important, you'll be able to stay relaxed enough to concentrate on doing quality work on your current project.
+* ✅ By identifying and recording distractions, you'll be keeping interruptions to a minimum.
+And because you know that the distractions will be dealt with soon if they're important, you'll be able to stay relaxed enough to concentrate on doing quality work on your current project.

 ### Mental Rehearsal and Pre-Programming